 Thanks to the generosity of Joanne and William Conway’s foundation, the Conway Scholarships will award $10,000 per year for up to five years of enrollment so long as the student continues to achieve at the high levels expected at entrance.
 With the Conway Scholarships and Trinity’s own merit scholarships and other financial aid resources, Trinity will provide a financial aid package up to the total cost of enrollment depending upon the student’s financial need.
 The package will include federal loans, Pell Grants, and grants from state and local sources.
 Trinity’s estimated total cost of enrollment in Fall 2013 is $34,500 including tuition and fees, room and board, books, transportation and related expenses.

 Following the competition, candidates’ performance results will be carefully evaluated.
-Conway Scholars Program winners will be announced by April 15.
+Conway Scholars Program winners will be announced on or before May 30.

 For more information contact ConwayScholars@trinitydc.edu